CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 You can easily load any container live in your Assemblyline Dev environment by following these instructions:

 !!! note
-    For the purpose of this demo we will assume that you want to run the service container form the [developing an Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.
+    For this demo we will assume that you want to run the service container from the [developing an Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.

 === "Pycharm Professional"